 High quality chromosomal genome assemblies for Australia’s highest priority invasive and native pests.
 Incorporating and enhancing existing datasets (for example, Lepidopteran and Dipteran data comprising over 1000 whole genome data sets) and adding data as needed for high priority species e.g. invasive ants and feral cats.
-The project will deliver wet-lab workflows and software pipelines to the wider community along with interactive access to analytical tools (like browsers etc) and computational pipelines.
+The project will deliver wet-lab workflows and software pipelines to the wider community along with interactive access to analytical tools (like browsers etc) and computational pipelines (for reference genomes).

 Currently Australian relevant pest species genomes and data are hosted in a wide variety of often incomplete online resources, custom data storage or only publicly available as raw data.
 We use the community focused CSIRO Data Access Portal to deliver a long-term, version-controlled and continuously curated repository for all raw and processed data, linked to interactive pipelines and adding value through integration for related pest groups.

 Stakeholders and end users of this project include Australian agricultural, environmental and public health managers, research organisations and federal and state governments.
 The ultimate beneficiaries will be the Australian people who will benefit from reduced public health risks and the reduction of impacts these species.

 • Rahul Rane, CSIRO